We're excited to welcome Virgina Mason Franciscan Health - St. Joseph Medical Center in 2022!

 Paisha Andersen, MultiCare Deaconess Nursing Assistant

-Paisha will graduate with her RN certificate in August, 2020 from Spokane Community College.
+Paisha graduated with her RN certificate in August, 2020 from Spokane Community College.

 Take a chance - go back to school!